-Network Immunology Inc. is a privately owned Vancouver based biotechnology company, consisting of a team of individuals who are committed to developing solutions to some of the world’s most pressing health issues.
-The HIV vaccine and therapeutic products being developed are based on Dr. Geoffrey W. Hoffmann’s symmetrical immune network theory, which he has developed over [...]
+Network Immunology Inc. is a privately owned Vancouver based biotechnology company, developing truly world-changing products.
+The HIV therapeutic and vaccine currently in development are based on Dr. Geoffrey W. Hoffmann’s symmetrical immune network theory, which he has developed over a period of 42 years.
+This theory describes how the immune system functions and learns as a [...]

 It has been known for quite some time, that the brain is a network of neurons.
 Scientists in the field of Network Immunology have discovered that the immune system also functions as a network of cells.
 Both networks have memory, and the ability to learn from experience.
 Both networks possess a distinct sense of self, and the ability [...]